Frequently Asked Questions

 If WARM is a non-profit organization, why is there a fee?

 All money goes to operating costs.
 WARM’s only sources of income are search fees and donations.
-Our expenses include: office rental, phone, internet, insurance, taxes, license fees, court fees, agency fees, postage, office supplies, website, publication expenses, and staff.
+Our expenses include: phone, internet, insurance, taxes, license fees, court fees, agency fees, postage, office supplies, website, and publication expenses.

 Can I pay or donate online?